Omingonde Formation

-The Omingonde Formation is an Early to Middle Triassic (Anisian to Ladinian) geologic formation, part of the Karoo Supergroup, in the western Otjozondjupa Region and northeastern Erongo Region of north-central Namibia.
+The Omingonde Formation is a Late Permian (Wuchiapingian) to Middle Triassic (Ladinian) geologic formation, part of the Karoo Supergroup, in the western Otjozondjupa Region and northeastern Erongo Region of north-central Namibia.
 The formation has a maximum thickness of about 600 m and comprises sandstones, shales, siltstones and conglomerates, was deposited in a fluvial environment, alternating between a meandering and braided river setting.

 The Omingonde Formation is correlated with a series of formations in northwestern Argentina and the Paraná Basin in southeastern Brazil, deposited in a larger basinal area, 120 million years before the break-up of Pangea.
-The formation has provided fossils of several therapsids, amphibians and ichnofossils and belongs to the Cynognathus Assemblage Zone.
+The lower part of the formation has yielded fossils of a gorgonopsian and dicynodont, and can be assigned to the upper part of the Endothiodon Assemblage Zone.
+The upper part of the formation has provided fossils of several therapsids, amphibians, and ichnofossils and belongs to the Cynognathus Assemblage Zone.
 The Omingonde Formation preserves the most diverse fauna of Middle Triassic cynodonts in the world.

 Description

 The Omingonde Formation is named after a water well in Mount Etjo, Namibia.
 The formation is a lithological unit with an approximate maximum thickness of 600 m, deposited in the Waterberg Basin where it overlies the Damara basement, and is unconformably overlain by the Early Jurassic Etjo Sandstone.
 The formation is widespread in the Otjiwarongo, Grootfontein and Omaruru Districts.
 Main outcrops are south of the Waterberg thrust near Mount Etjo, Omatakos and north of the Waterberg Plateau.

 The Omingonde Formation splits naturally into four units, each comprising several upward-fining cycles reflecting distinct architectural characteristics.
 The lower two units coincide with the Lower and Middle Omingonde Formation, the upper two units make up the Upper Omingonde Formation.
 Thicknesses and architectural style of the units vary laterally and are influenced by syn-sedimentary tectonic activity of the Waterberg-Omaruru Lineament.
 The full range of facies is best developed in the Mt.
 Waterberg area, whereas farther west in the Erongo Region more proximal facies are favored.
 This proximal facies association has been termed the Krantzberg Formation in the western, northern and eastern Erongo area, and interfingers with the Lions Head Formation towards the southeastern Erongo Region.
 North of the Ameib Line, which is part of the Waterberg-Omaruru Fault zone, no rocks of Karoo age are preserved until the Otjongundu Basin, which hosts a 350 m thick conglomeratic red-bed sequence that probably correlates with the Omingonde Formation.